jfbr1283/Airbnb_Reviews_Analysis/README.md

 - That said, as we increased the number of features in our model to improve on our cross-validation test scores, our Logistic Regression training scores actually dropped from 99% down to 83% whereas our second-best model, Random Forest's, training score remained at 100%.
 This suggests that our Random Forest Classifier may outperform the Logistic Regression as we pull in more features and data.

 - Our best model has a low accuracy score of 55%.
 This means that our model accurately predicts the actual price of a listing 55% of the time based on the chosen features.
+Though as mentioned in the modeling section above, when looking at specific classes (price ranges), our model predicts the first and fourth classes with 70% accuracy.
+In a business context, our model accurately predicts the price range for a given listing 70% of the time if that listing is predicted to be less than $109 or more than $199.

 - Though our test scores were low, an important thing to note is that our training scores were as high as 100%.
-This means we could potentially get to a decent predictor by continuing to tune our model to increase our accruacy score.
+This means we could potentially get to a decent predictor by continuing to tune our model to increase our accuracy score.

 ## Conclusion
 **Recommendations & Next Steps:**

 **1. Unreliable Model** - At this point in time, this predictive model is not reliable enough to solve The Manhattan Beach Group's business problem of optimizing per night price point setting.
+Implementing a price prediction model with an accuracy score just over 50% is not a feasible business strategy.

-**2. Potential for a good predictor** - That said, as noted above, there is potential for a good model to be developed.
+**2. Potential for a good predictor** - Though our current model falls short, as noted in our evaluation, there is potential for a good model to be developed.
 The biggest barrier that we faced was extremely long model tuning times.
 Given more time we are confident we can improve our model enough to make it a good price predictor.
+Specifically, we believe that working with a much larger data set could help our model generalize better.
+This could be easily achieved as Airbnb data is widely accessible.

 **3. Parallel Analysis** - Seeing that there are over 70 distinct features in Airbnb Listings data, we recommend funding a parallel analysis that focuses on these features rather than the written reviews for each listing.

+**4. Advanced Data Processing** - Given more time we would implement more advanced data processing techniques.
+Specifically, we would utilize pre-trained text processing models such BERT, a deep learning model developed specifically for text classification.